-The example shown below uploads only a small sample of documents, you can use this method to upload many thousands of documents.
+The example shown below uploads only a small sample of documents, however you can use this method to bulk upload thousands of documents.

 In your Excel spreadsheet you need to specify the name of the document and any metadata you want to be uploaded alongside it.
 In our example we have a range of ten documents with different modified dates and different approval status’.

 If your documents are contained within folders in your directory, you want to include the sub-directory folder name with the file name for example

 Folder1\doc1.docx.
 This will ensure that the document can be found, and your directory structure is replicated in the Document Library.
 An example spreadsheet can be seen here: